dB-Ryzen/mAYHEM/Building-Firmware.md

 ## Building

-Change directories into the "firmware/boostrap" subdirectory.
+Change directories into the "firmware" subdirectory.

-    cd firmware/bootstrap
+    cd firmware

 Make the SPI flash binary image (which builds the bootstrap, application, and baseband binaries):

     make

-Once you have a built binary, you need to [Update the Firmware](Updating-Firmware) on the HackRF One.
+Once you have built the binary, you must program it into the HackRF One SPI flash.

+Hold down the HackRF DFU button.
+Press and release the HackRF reset button.
+Then release the DFU button.
+The HackRF is now in DFU mode.

+Program the HackRF's SPI flash:

+    make program

+When finished, press the reset button on the HackRF.
+The PortaPack code is now running from the SPI flash on the HackRF.